LksWlprn/Opus-Magnum-Philosophicum/README.md

+### The Incoherence of Objective Time

+"Imagine that your experience of reading this section is somehow instantaneously frozen at its mid-point and then one billion years later instantaneously thawed to continue just as it would have done without the freezing.
+Well, the objective billion year gap could not register on you at all.
+The experience would be subjectively the same as it would have been without the gap.
+The content of the later half would seamlessly flow from the earlier.
+Now imagine that, first, your entire experience of reading this section occurs in normal fashion.
+And, then, all is instantaneously frozen and somehow worked upon to restore it to precisely the condition it was in just at the beginning of the second half of the experience.
+And, after a billion year gap, it is instantaneously thawed and made to continue precisely as it did, in every subjective detail, the first time.

+In this case there is a precise objective repetition of the second half of the reading of this section.
+But what will there be subjectively?
+I would argue that, despite the objective repetition, there could be no subjective repetition.
+In the previously considered case of the billion year gap, the first half of the experience of reading this section subjectively continued seamlessly into the second.
+Well, that must still happen in this repetition case—but it must happen also with the continuation that first occurred, the one without a gap.
+But surely there can be experienced here only one such seamlessly joined continuation.
+So precise objective repetitions cannot register subjectively as multiple episodes of experience but only as one, no matter when or how many they may be.

+If differences in content were to be introduced between the two continuations of the experience of reading this section, then there would indeed be subjectively more experience—where the differences came in there would be unconnected experiencing of the variant parts.
+But still no repetition of what was precisely the same.

+If this is right, then, startlingly, in a strange choice between there being one thousand precisely repeated day-long episodes of torture and only one such episode to which, however, a stepping on one’s foot was added, it would be wise to choose the thousand repetitions because they would be subjectively only the single episode but without a stepping on one’s foot.
+One can easily do thought experiments in which objective temporal order comes apart from the subjective order.
+A science fiction or magic reordering in objective time of stages of your experience of reading this section that perfectly preserved all the subjective character of the experience in each of those stages could result in no subjective difference in your experience of the reading.
+What would naturally have been the first stage would be experienced as first and the last as last even if objectively they came the other way around.
+(Line up alphabet blocks in any order you like: That will have no effect at all on the alphabetical order of the letters on them.)
+And all these moments would be experienced simply as ‘now’ whenever objectively they had been made to occur.

+Objective individuation is confused—it is not only incredibly improbable but incoherent.
+It would have us expect that when an objective time was gone, was past, then the experience that was tied to it would be subjectively gone as well.
+But, as we have just seen, what does not yet exist may be subjectively earlier than what is past.
+And all of that is subjectively ‘this time’, ‘now’, whatever the objective time of its occurrence."

 ## Identity

 What is personal identity?
 Why do we have a persistent identity over time?
 Why are we the same person at 80 as we were at 8, even if we don’t remember anything from when we were 8?
 One approach is psychological connectedness, what Derek Parfit called “Relation R.”